rccorliss/HELIOS/Readme.txt

-HELIOS
+HH  HH EEEEEE LL     IIII   OOO    SSSSS
+HH  HH EE     LL      II   O   O  SS
+HHHHHH EEEEE  LL      II  O     O  SSSS
+HH  HH EE     LL      II   O   O      SS
+HH  HH EEEEEE LLLLLL IIII   OOO   SSSSS

-Axel Drees 11/16/2021
+FAST SIMULATION          Axel Drees 2021

 Standalone fast simulation package that run in ROOT framework (version 6).
-Desigined to aid systematic studies of measurements of photons and lepton pairs in high energy p+p, p+A and A+A collisions, in particular with PHENIX.
+Designed to aid systematic studies of measurements of photons and lepton pairs in high energy p+p, p+A and A+A collisions, in particular with PHENIX.

-HELIOS package components in /HELIOSLibrary/
+All necessary files of the HELIOS package are in /HELIOSLibrary/

+content of /HELIOSLibrary/

-include file
+main include file for user program
 - HELIOSLibrary.h             use #include "...path../HELIOSLibrary.h" to include all necessary
                               components of HELIOS in your code Particle generator